kbsriram/thormor/md/spec.md

    URL to the image itself.

-   The outbox file and any referenced files are encrypted with the recipient's public key, so only the recipient can decipher the data.
+   The outbox file and any referenced files are encrypted with the recipient's public key, so only the recipient can read this outbox.

 5. To send a message to a list of recipients, the sender first adds an outbox entry, one for each recipient.
 The sender then updates the